maznicky/AR2HUB/README.md

 - **Distance** - ignore anything further away.
 - **Smoothness** - settling time, roughly 16 ms per unit.
 - **Sensitivity** - trim for the calibrated 0.002443 rad/count.
-- **Prediction** - aims ahead of a moving target, in studs, along its travel.
+- **Prediction** - three states:
-  Fades to zero inside 15 m.
-These pistols are hitscan, so start at 0.
+  - off: aim exactly where the target is, no lead at all
+  - on, Amount 0: tracking compensation only, so it stops trailing runners
+  - on, Amount above 0: that many studs of lead along the target's travel
 - **Drop Prediction** - raises or lowers the aim point.
-The value is the lift at 100 m and scales with the square of range.
+With **Scale With Range** on it is the lift at 100 m and grows with the square of distance; with it off it is a flat offset at every range, which is far easier to verify.
+- **Target Zombies** - testing only.
+Turn it off for real fights: a zombie near your crosshair will outrank a player.

 **Requires Windows "Enhance pointer precision" to be OFF.**
 Settings → Bluetooth & devices → Mouse → Additional mouse settings → Pointer